-One of the easiest kitchen tooth pain solutions and perhaps the cheapest of homemade toothache remedies, this is a great go-to as a first step in easing discomfort.
+As one of the easiest kitchen tooth pain solutions and perhaps the cheapest of homemade toothache remedies, this is a great go-to as a first step in easing discomfort.
 Simply take an eight-ounce glass of warm water, neither hot nor cold, and stir in a teaspoon of table salt.
-It can be swished around the mouth and gargled.
-Salt has been used as an anti-bacterial cleaner and preservative for millennia, and it works just as well today fighting bacteria in the mouth that can cause infection and irritation.
+Have your child swish it around their mouth and gargle.
+Salt has been used as an anti-bacterial cleaner and preservative for millennia, and it works just as well today, fighting bacteria in the mouth that can cause infection and irritation.

-Peppermint is another generally safe traditional pain reliever and one of the yummiest toothache remedies for kids.
-A freshly used pure peppermint tea bag, once allowed to cool naturally or for a few minutes in a freezer, can be placed between the cheek and gums to provide a pain relieving compress.
-A few drops of peppermint oil on a cotton ball works just as well, but avoid peppermint extract due to the extremely high alcohol content which can cause irritation or, in the case of children with sensitivity to alcohol, seizures.
+Peppermint is another generally safe traditional pain reliever and one of the yummiest homemade toothache remedies.
+A freshly used pure peppermint tea bag, once allowed to cool naturally or for a few minutes in a freezer, can be placed between the cheek and gums to provide a pain-relieving compress.
+A few drops of peppermint oil on a cotton ball works just as well, but avoid peppermint extract due to the extremely high alcohol content, which can cause irritation or, in the case of children with sensitivity to alcohol, seizures.

-Cloves are popular among homemade toothache remedies for adults, and they can work for kids too –– but use caution.
+Cloves are popular among toothache solutions for adults, and they can work for kids too –– but use caution.
 The active ingredient that makes them a great pain reliever, eugenol, when used too often or in too high of a concentration can make pain worse and even damage nerves.
-That being said, a few drops of clove oil on a cotton swab should help children suffering from a severe toothache.
-Never use whole cloves, ground cloves, or keep the cotton swab in place for more than a few minutes.
+That being said, to use this homemade toothache remedy, a few drops of clove oil on a cotton swab should help children suffering from a severe toothache.
+Never use whole cloves or ground cloves, and never keep the cotton swab in place for more than a few minutes.

-In addition to the above homemade toothache remedies, age-appropriate, over-the-counter anti-inflammatories, such as children’s ibuprofen, can help reduce swelling and inflammation that causes some toothaches.
-Additionally, a warm or cold compress made from moist towels against the cheek could help alleviate jaw soreness.
+In addition to the above toothache remedies for kids, age-appropriate, over-the-counter anti-inflammatories, such as children’s ibuprofen, can help reduce swelling and inflammation that causes some toothaches.
+Additionally, a warm or cold compress made from moist towels against the cheek can help alleviate jaw soreness.

-Contact your pediatric dentist immediately if your child has persistent pain.
+Contact your pediatric dentist immediately if your child has persistent pain or your homemade toothache remedies aren’t working.
 At Children’s Dentistry, we have multiple locations throughout the Greater Las Vegas area with a talented team of dental professionals ready to welcome your family to our practice.
 Find the location nearest you and schedule your appointment!